xcart/xc5-manual/en/general_setup/new_upgrade.md

   </tbody>
 </table>

+If a major upgrade and a minor update are available to a store at the same time, the store administrator can choose which one they want to apply.
+A minor update will mean an update to get all the fixes of the latest available bugfix release within the store's version branch.
+A major upgrade will mean an upgrade to the latest version with all the new features and bugfixes available with the store's license.

 ## Upgrade waves
 Every X-Cart version undergoes thorough testing before it is released.
 To

 ## Availability of upgrades for different versions
-A major upgrade can be done only from the latest version of the branch.
+A major upgrade involving the change of the second sequence in the version number can be done only from the latest version of the branch.
 In other words, if the 5.0.x branch consists of the versions 5.0.10, 5.0.11, 5.0.12, 5.0.13, 5.0.14, then the only version number from which you can upgrade to 5.1 is 5.0.14.
-Minor upgrades do not follow this requirement, which means you can upgrade a 5.0.10 store to 5.0.14 in one run.
+Major upgrades involving the change of the third sequence in the version number do not follow this requirement, which means you can upgrade a 5.0.10 store to 5.0.14 in one run.
 To upgrade a store from 5.0.10 to 5.1.0, a two-step upgrade will be required: first, an upgrade from 5.0.10 to 5.0.14, and then an upgrade from 5.0.14 to 5.1.0.

 ## Upgrade hooks
 The general idea of any upgrade/update is to overwrite the existing files of the core/module.
 That simple.
 However, sometimes X-Cart needs to synchronize data or do some utility work.
 Such work is done by **upgrade hooks**.
 There are three types of upgrade hooks: